How to Submit Your Website to Google

 Step 1: Register Your Website in Search Console

-First, you need to create your site a property on Google Search Console so Google will know that your website exists.
+First, you need to create a site property on Google Search Console so Google will know that your website exists.
 Here's how:

 Register to Your Google Account